matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 What does it mean to call /context on a relation?
  * We should probably just return the root event for now, and then refine it in future for threading?

+Should we enforce that each user can only send one type of reaction to a msg?
+ * Yes.
+We can do that when sending at CS API as the first cut
+  * But what do we use as a response?
+We can do a 400 with an error code that tells us why - i.e. that it's because you can't react multiple times.
+  * We mandate txn IDs to provide idempotency.
+  * (Or can we rely on including our own reactions in bundles to tell whether are doublecounting our own reactions or not?)
+ * However, we need to be able to handle bad servers who send duplicate events anyway.
+   * The only way to do this will be at SS API, and refuse to accept duplicatee events.

+Should we always include our own reactions in a bundle, to make it easier to redact them, or to show the UI in the right state?
+ * Probably, but this can be a future refinement.
+ * ...but might be needed for imposing one type of reaction per msg.

+Should we stop reactions being sent by the normal /send API?

+What can we edit?
+ * Only non-state events for now.
+ * We can't change event types, or anything else which is in an E2E payload

+How do diffs work on edits if you are missing intermediary edits?
+ * We just have to ensure that the UI for visualising diffs makes it clear that diffs could span multiple edits rather than strictly be per-edit-event.

 ## Federation considerations